jb3dahmen/CatchTheFruitComplete/README.md

 # CatchTheFruitComplete
-Catch the Fruit game implemented using Processing Python mode
+Complete Catch the Fruit game implemented using Processing Python mode, use this to teach game development and Python!

+Still in the process of being updated for clarity

 How to set up Processing for this project: